How to Prepare Now for the Emergencies, Disasters You’ll Likely Be Facing Tomorrow

 For emergencies that could affect water service, individuals are advised to fill containers — jugs, bottles, pots, pans and even the bathtub — with water ahead of time, and the stored water can be used to flush the toilet and other sanitary tasks.
 People should also know how to shut off the main water valve to their homes.

-Backup power sources, such as a generator or gas-powered portable stove, can be crucial during long-term power outages, but both can be dangerous if used incorrectly.
+Backup power sources, such as a generator or gas-powered portable stove, can be crucial during long-term power outage survival, but both can be dangerous if used incorrectly.

 Southern California Edison offers the following tips for using a portable generator as a backup power source during an outage: